alessiomora/unlearning_fl/README.md

 copyright banner from the images by cutting off the bottom 20 pixels in height.
-To match the input size of the transformer models we resized the images to a resolution of 224x224 pixels; we also preprocessed the training images with random crop and horizontal flip layers, similarly to the work in
+To match the input size of the transformer models we resized the images to a resolution of 224x224 pixels; we also preprocessed the training images with random crop and horizontal flip layers.
-\cite{hu2023federated}.
 We partitioned the training set to simulate 65 clients in the federation; we set 65 as the number of clients so that, in the IID setting, each client can have at least one per-class (unique) example.
 At each round, 7 clients out of 65 were randomly